iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/scale-objects.md

 The scaling objects offers a way to alter the size of every object.
 This is useful to make adjustments of objects that are not [customizable](customizable-machines.md).

 {% hint style="warning" %}
 Use the scaling function with care to avoid deformations or glitches.
-If it is possible to use a [customization ](customizable-machines.md)option of the object, always use the option.
+If it is possible to use a [customization](customizable-machines.md) option of the object, always use the option.
 {% endhint %}

 {% hint style="info" %}
-Currently it is only possible to scale objects along the horizontal axis.
-A scaling along all axis is currently in development.
+Use the scaling function with care to avoid deformations or glitches.
+If it is possible to use a [customization](customizable-machines.md) option of the object, always use the option.
 {% endhint %}

 ## Scaling objects in the 3D-panel: